 Juicy sweet peach, creamy burrata, salty prosciutto and acidic aged balsamic make for the perfect end of summer treat!

-- 1/2 loaf bread (such as pain paillasse, ciabatta or sourdough)
+- 8 slices thick white bread (such as pain paillasse, ciabatta or sourdough)

 - 3 ripe peaches